UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2_24.md

 ## Aggregating groupby objects

-`df.agg()` is particularly useful with groupby objects.
+`.agg()` is particularly useful with groupby objects.
 Let’s try it on our manufacturer `groupby` object named `mfr_group`.

 ``` python